 A Yandex.Metrica report that specifies a previously created goal.
 The report shows conversion metrics that are calculated for the specified goal.

 - Target user

 - A user who meets the condition set in the goal parameters.

-ID of a click on a Yandex.Direct ad, assigned by Yandex.Direct.
-Passed in the ad URL.
+The ID of a click on a Yandex.Direct ad assigned by Yandex.Direct.
+It is passed in the ad's URL.
 Used for tracking a website traffic source.

 Yandex Advertising Network report terms

-To learn more about these terms, go to Yandex Advertising Network group reports.
+To learn more about these terms, go to Yandex Advertising Network reports.